Prince of Persia (2008 video game): Epilogue

-In Epilogue, an optional expansion pack set after the main story, it is shown that the Prince and Elika survive, and retreat to an underground palace.
-Elika, furious with the Prince for dooming the world to save her.
-She abandons him but they both reunite and end up battling Elika's father once again.
+In Epilogue, an optional expansion pack set after the main story, it is shown that the Prince and Elika survive and retreat to an underground palace.
+Elika, furious with the Prince for dooming the world to save her, abandons him, but reunites with him to once again battle the Mourning King.
 They escape, and attempt to leave the palace alive.
-While on their way, Elika shows her frustration with the Prince multiple times, believing bringing her back was not worth the price of the evil it unleashed.
+Along the way Elika shows her frustration with the Prince multiple times, believing that bringing her back was not worth the price of the evil it unleashed.
 The Prince counters that by freeing her, they "stand a chance" against Ahriman.
-In a final battle against Elika's father, the Prince defeats him by impaling him on spikes, a visual reference to the original Prince of Persia game.
-In the end, Elika leaves the Prince to search for her people and the Prince is left alone with a bloodthirsty Ahriman seeking revenge.
+In a final battle against the Mourning King, the Prince defeats him by impaling him on spikes (a visual reference to the original Prince of Persia game).
+In the end, Elika leaves the Prince to search for her people, and the Prince is left alone with a bloodthirsty Ahriman seeking revenge.